Join my December 2018 Zero Waste Challenge!

 - Face and body lotion in recyclable containers

 Many people think that shopping zero waste is more expensive but that’s not the case with a plant-based diet.
 You’ll often buy the exact amount of the product you need and end up with less waste and more savings.
 When you shop in bulk, you tend to think its more expensive because food packaging tricks you into thinking you’re getting more for less.
 Just compare the weight of the product you buy in a box with the weight of your bulk product to get a real comparison.
 I’ve noticed that the price point is about the same for most things.
-In some case, it’s less.
+In some cases, it’s less.

-If you aren’t following a plant-based diet then it may be more expensive for meat, fish and cheese because deli counter sell higher quality.
+If you aren’t following a plant-based diet then it may be more expensive for meat, fish and cheese because deli counters sell higher quality.
 But do you really want to be cheaping out of these items?

 You may notice that zero-waste stores will have more organic options and the organic choices will definitely be more expensive.
 If you want to save then opt for non-organic.

-Body products are the one area where things can be a bit more expensive.
+Body products are one area where things can be a bit more expensive.
 Package free soaps and deodorants are usually handmade so you’re paying for the labour.
 Lush is definitely 20 – 40% more expensive than low-end pharmacy brands.
 That said, you’ll generally have a better product.
-Dish and laundry soaps are about the same but it depends what brands you buy.
+Dish and laundry soaps are about the same but it depends on what brands you buy.

 The real cost of a zero waste challenge is measured in time not dollars.
 It takes time, lots of time.
 You may need to go out of your way to find your favourite ingredients, carry bulk bags around with you, hand wash your reusable products.
 I really can’t fault people for simply trying to make their lives more convenient with disposables.
-I grew up in a single family household where we ate Lunchables every day.
+I grew up in a single-family household where we ate Lunchables every day.
 Processed pre-packaged food is easier and makes up for our busy schedules.

 I think most sensible people care about the environment but to eat and act differently takes commitment.
 That’s why a challenge is nice.
 You don’t need to commit for life, just try it out.
 In the end, you may walk away with new habits that can impact your daily life and influence others.